Danube Swabians: Origins

 Beginning in the 12th century, German merchants and miners began to settle in the Kingdom of Hungary at the invitation of the Hungarian monarchy (see Ostsiedlung).
 Although there were significant colonies of Carpathian Germans in the Spiš mountains and Transylvanian Saxons in Transylvania, German settlement throughout the rest of the kingdom had not been extensive until this time.

-During the 17th–18th centuries, warfare between the Habsburg monarchy and the Ottoman Empire devastated and depopulated much of the lands of the Danube valley, referred to geographically as the Pannonian plain.
-The Habsburgs ruling Austria and Hungary at the time resettled the land with Germanic settlers from Swabia, Hesse, especially Fulda (district), Palatinate, Baden, Franconia, Bavaria, Austria, Alsace-Lorraine and the Rhön Mountains, and Hunsrück.
+During the 17th and 18th centuries, the Ottoman–Habsburg wars between the Habsburg monarchy and the Ottoman Empire devastated and depopulated much of the lands of the Danube valley, referred to geographically as the Pannonian plain.
+The Habsburgs, who ruled the Archduchy of Austria, Kingdom of Hungary, and Holy Roman Empire at the time, resettled the land with Germanic settlers from the southwestern and central German regions of Swabia, for which the Danube Swabian ethnic group is named, as well as Alsace, Austria, Bavaria, Franconia, Hesse (especially Fulda), the Hunsrück area, the Palatinate, and the Rhön Mountains area.
+DNA test examples of Danube Swabians from Hungary shows their German ancestry.

 Despite differing origins, the new immigrants were all referred as Swabians by their neighbor Croats, Serbs, Hungarians, and Romanians, because the majority of the first settlers were Swabians.
 The Bačka settlers called themselves Shwoveh, the plural of Shwobe in the polyglot language that evolved there.
 The majority of them boarded boats in Ulm, Swabia, and traveled to their new destinations down the Danube River in boats called Ulmer Schachteln.
 The Austro-Hungarian Empire had given them funds to build their boats for transport.
 The total number of German settlers who emigrated from different parts of Germany to Hungary between 1686 and 1829 is estimated at 150,000.
 The official name Danube Swabians has been used for this population group since 1922.

-DNA Test examples of Danube Swabians from Hungary shows their German Ancestry.